malakmsah/generalValidator/README.md

 2- Sepecial Tax class entity for money transactions taxes.
 3- An example of processing and validating dummy transactions data (the taxes of the transactions) with different format (json, xml, array).

-* To run this code write the below command in the terminal php code.php
+* To run this code write the below command in the terminal: php code.php